mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

   temperature increase was `32 °F`, not `68 °F` [@THE_GUARDIAN].
 - A whole set of [@MEDICATION_DOSE_ERRORS]...

-The safety subject is so vast and essential by itself that we dedicated an entire [Safety Features] chapter of this paper that discusses all the nuances in detail.
+The safety subject is so vast and essential by itself that we dedicated an entire [Safety features] chapter of this paper that discusses all the nuances in detail.

 ## Vocabulary types